 Low-FODMAP Grocery Options

 We understand that getting a low-FODMAP meal delivery service isn’t an option for everyone.
-If this is a diet that you should be following for your health, but can’t afford the packages, there are a few grocery stores specializing in low-FODMAP food options, such as Fody Foods and FODMAP Friendly.
+If this is a diet that you should be following for your health, but can’t afford the low FODMAP meals delivered, there are a few grocery stores specializing in low-FODMAP foods, such as Fody Foods and Thrive Market.

-Both online grocery stores specialize in certified low-FODMAP foods and offer some delicious recipe ideas, but for variety and prices, Fody Foods has a slight advantage.
+Both online grocery stores specialize in certified low-FODMAP foods and offer some delicious recipe ideas, but for variety and prices, Thrive Market has a slight advantage.

 ModifyHealth’s vacuum-sealed packaging extends the life of your meals an extra 3-5 days!
 This is so important, because no one wants to throw out food.

-Lastly, but probably most importantly, having the piece of mind that comes with dietician support through your Low FODMAP diet journey, is priceless.
+Lastly, but probably most importantly, having the piece of mind that comes with registered dietitian support through your Low FODMAP journey, is priceless.
 ModifyHealth goes the extra mile to provide that support.

-Caveman Chefs and Pete’s Paleo are also good, but not all meals use organic ingredients.
-Both our winner and runner-up specialize in the low-FODMAP diet, whereas the other two specialize in other diets, and offer a few low-FODMAP options.
+Pete’s Real Food is also good, but not all meals use organic ingredients.
+Both our winner and runner-up specialize in the low-FODMAP diet, whereas the other specializes in Paleo and Keto meal delivery services, and offer a few low-FODMAP options.